Santandersecurityresearch/DrHeader/RULES.md

 ```yaml
 Value: max-age
 ```
-You can also specify values from key-value directives *(e.g. unsafe-eval, unsafe-inline)* as valid disallowed values for must-avoid checks when validating policy headers *(see [validating policy headers](#validating-policy-headers))*.
+You can also specify keyword values *(e.g. unsafe-eval, unsafe-inline)* as valid disallowed values for must-avoid checks when validating policy headers *(see [validating policy headers](#validating-policy-headers))*.

 The validations will match the expected or disallowed values against the whole item value *(standalone directive/value, entire key-value directive, or key for key-value directive)*.
 If a value is typically declared in quotation marks, such as those for [`Clear-Site-Data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Clear-Site-Data), or keywords for policy headers, you must omit the quotation marks:
 ```yaml